EvanGks/knn-iris-classification/README.md

 ---

 ## 🤝 Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.
-For major changes, open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change.

 ---